ordermentum/steveo/README.md

 Responsible for consuming messages,

 - `process` method initialize group consumers and start to consume the messages.
 It will then call the subscribe callback set on the task

-- Emitting events based on success/failures
+Emitting events based on success/failures

 - runner_receive -> Received a message
 - runner_complete -> Completed running the associated task
 - runner_failure -> Failed running the associated task
 - runner_connection_failure -> Error while polling for message (Kafka only)

+- task_send
+- task_success
+- task_failure
+- task_added
+- task_removed

+- producer_success
+- producer_failure

 ### Example